mlibrary/about-leverpress/src/content/about.md

 ## Editorial Board

 The Editorial Board is responsible for overseeing the acquisition, review, and development process through which individual titles have progressed, and to assure by its imprimatur both the scholarly quality of a work and its alignment with the editorial program of the Lever Press.
 The Board consists of faculty nominated from Lever Press pledging institutions and selected by the Oversight Committee.
 The chair of the Oversight Committee holds an ex officio position on the Board and two representatives from Michigan Publishing and Amherst College Press hold non-voting positions.
-The Board meets as needed based on the burden of work to be done.
+The Board meets monthly by teleconference and in person at least once per year.

 Current Editorial Board members: